|Learn how to install and run Ubuntu’s Livepatch service to get critical kernel patches without rebooting.

-The Canonical Livepatch Service applies critical kernel security patches without rebooting Ubuntu.
-This is especially useful on production environments and services where any downtime could be disruptive.
+The Ubuntu Livepatch Service applies critical kernel security patches without rebooting.
+This is especially useful on production environments and services where downtime is disruptive.

 This tutorial will show you how to enable this service on your Ubuntu system.

-- A computer running Ubuntu 16.04 LTS or 14.04 LTS with an Internet connection
+- A computer running Ubuntu LTS with an Internet connection

 - Some basic command-line knowledge